Ditesli/mortality-temperature/1_Climate_Data/README.md

 $$

 And $r$ the grid cell, $t$ the year and $i$ the climate model.
 This means that each spatial and temporal unit of every climate model is added the $\Delta T$ to correct the bias that temperatures in the models can be consistently too low or too high.
 Please note that $\Delta T$ is a single value per model, meaning that it represents Global Surface Air Temperature GSAT for the mean 1990-2020.

+Please note that the final function of this script requires a large capacity of storage.